tobiKaboom/deimos/README.md

 ## Firmware
 Deimos currently runs on KMK.
 If you want to try and port it to QMK, ZMK or any other firmware you are welcome to do so.

+## License
+This work falls under the Creative Commons Attribution-ShareAlike 4.0 international license.
+For more info, check LICENSE.md or https://creativecommons.org/licenses/by-sa/4.0/deed.en

 ## Issues
 The right button is supposed to light up the LED, but it will burn it out.
 I am dumb.
 Use a resistor to avoid that.